Affirm/SAP_Hybris_Affirm/README.md

 ![vcnupdatebutton](readme_images/063a5dd-hybris_vcn_update_button.png)

-**2. Activate and configure Affirm as a payment option** After installing `affirmpaymentaddon` successfully, you can now login to Hybris backoffice to set up the Affirm configuration and assign it to specific sites in Hybris.
+**2. Activate and configure Affirm as a payment option**

+After installing `affirmpaymentaddon` successfully, you can now login to Hybris backoffice to set up the Affirm configuration and assign it to specific sites in Hybris.

 1\.
 Login with Admin credentials to backoffice.

 2\.
-View **Affirm Payments** configuration [block:callout]
+View **Affirm Payments** configuration

-{
-  "type": "info",
+**Updating Affirm Settings:**
+{% note %}
-  "body": "Changes to the Affirm settings for BaseSite are made within AffirmConfigContainer, which is the container Affirm-related configurations.
-AffirmConfigContainer is added as an attribute to BaseSite to support Affirm.", "title": "Updating Affirm settings"
+**Updating Affirm Settings:** Changes to the Affirm settings for BaseSite are made within AffirmConfigContainer, which is the container Affirm-related configurations.
+AffirmConfigContainer is added as an attribute to BaseSite to support Affirm.
-}
-[/block]
+{% endnote %}
 To view or edit the Affirm configuration, within Hybris Backoffice, go to **WCMS → Website → ADMINISTRATION → Affirm Config Container for CMSSite**.
 ![vcnadmin](readme_images/adfd689-hybris_vcn_admin.png)